Esther-EA/ALX_Projects/README.md

 •	Addressing broken infrastructure offers a significant impact even with just a single intervention.
 It is expensive to fix, but so many people can benefit from repairing one facility.
 For example, fixing a reservoir or pipe that multiple taps are connected to.
 We will have to find the commonly affected areas to see where the problem actually is.

+•	Based on the data, corruption alligations have been made against four officials who we suspect must have received bribes.